LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_agl.md

 ### Compilation

-After implementation of **Porting SDL to QNX700 q86 platform** proposal new target system may be added just with creagin additional cmake toolchain file.
+After implementation of **Porting SDL to QNX700 q86 platform** proposal new target system may be added just with creating additional cmake toolchain file.

 #### 3rd party libraries for AGL